"To create a purposeful educational environment where children of all abilities can learn and thrive"

 Child Protection Policy - this policy sets out how North View Academy Trust will fulfil its safeguarding obligations to protect students from abuse or neglect, prevent impairment of their health and development, and ensure they are growing up in circumstances consistent with the provision of safe and effective care that enables pupils to have optimum life chances and enter adulthood successfully.

-E Safety Policy - as E Safety is an important aspect of strategic leadership within North View Academy, the Principal has ultimate responsibility to ensure that the policy and practices are embedded and monitored.
+Online Safety - as Online Safety is an important aspect of strategic leadership within North View Academy, the Principal has ultimate responsibility to ensure that the policy and practices are embedded and monitored.
 This policy, supported by North View Academy's Acceptable Use Agreements for staff and pupils, is to protect the interests and safety of the Academy.

 Preventing Radicalisation Policy - safeguarding children and young people from all risks of harm is an important part of a school's work and protecting them from extremism is one aspect of that.
 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
 In March 2015, new statutory duties were placed on schools by the Counter Terrorism and Security Act (2015) which means they must work to prevent children being drawn into extremism.
 This policy outlines our responsibilities with regard to the PREVENT Duty.